-As you sit at your computer, turn off all instant messaging programs, Facebook, YouTube, Wikipedia, Twitter, internet browsers, and anything else that may distract you or tempt you check in on every five minutes.
+As you sit at your computer, turn off all instant messaging programs, Facebook, YouTube, Wikipedia, Twitter, internet browsers, and anything else that may distract you or tempt you to check in on every five minutes.

 Have only a text editor or word processing program open, save it often, and when you’re finished with your work, copy and paste your blog post into your web browser to publish.